Feminism in the United Kingdom: A series of legislation and organising around women's rights

-The Equal Pay Act 1970 is an Act of the United Kingdom Parliament from 1970 which prohibits any less favourable treatment between women and men in terms of pay and conditions of employment.
-The Act has now been mostly superseded by Part 5, chapter 3, of the Equality Act 2010.
+The Equal Pay Act 1970 is an act of the United Kingdom Parliament from 1970 which prohibits any less favourable treatment between women and men in terms of pay and conditions of employment.
+The act has now been mostly superseded by part 5, chapter 3, of the Equality Act 2010.

+Refuge was founded in 1971 in Chiswick, West London, as the modern world's first safe house for women and children escaping domestic violence.

+The socialist feminist Brixton Black Women's Group was formed in 1973 to raise consciousness and organise around issues specifically affecting Black women.
+Several of the group's founding members, such as Beverley Bryan, Olive Morris and Liz Obi, had previously been active in the British Black Panthers and BWG was formed partly from frustrations that the Panthers were not taking women's issues seriously.

 The Sex Discrimination Act 1975 (c.
-65) was an Act of the Parliament of the United Kingdom which protected people from discrimination on the grounds of sex or marital status.
+65) was an act of the Parliament of the United Kingdom which protected people from discrimination on the grounds of sex or marital status.
 The Act concerned employment, training, education, harassment, the provision of goods and services, and the disposal of premises.
-The Gender Recognition Act 2004 and The Sex Discrimination Act 1975 (Amendment) Regulations 2008 amended parts of this Act to apply to transsexual people.
+The Gender Recognition Act 2004 and the Sex Discrimination Act 1975 (Amendment) Regulations 2008 amended parts of this act to apply to transsexual people.
 Other amendments were introduced by the Sex Discrimination Act 1986, the Employment Act 1989, the Equality Act 2006, and other legislation such as rulings by the European Court of Justice.
-The Act did not apply in Northern Ireland, however The Sex Discrimination Gender Reassignment Regulations (Northern Ireland) 1999 does.
-The Act was repealed in full by the Equality Act 2010.
+The act did not apply in Northern Ireland, however the Sex Discrimination Gender Reassignment Regulations (Northern Ireland) 1999 does.
+The act was repealed in full by the Equality Act 2010.

+The Grunwick dispute at the Grunwick Film Processing Laboratories in London, was an industrial dispute involving trade union recognition that led to a two-year strike between 1976 and 1978.
+It was led by Mrs Jayaben Desai, and involved mostly female, immigrant, East African Asian strikers.
+It was the first dispute where the majority of strikers were from an ethnic minority and still received widespread support from the labour movement.

 The United Kingdom signed the Convention on the Elimination of All Forms of Discrimination against Women in 1981 and ratified it in 1986.

 Female genital mutilation was outlawed in the UK by the Prohibition of Female Circumcision Act 1985, which made it an offence to perform FGM on children or adults.

 When Margaret Thatcher (who had been the first female Prime Minister of the United Kingdom from 1979 to 1990) died the then Leader of the Opposition, Ed Miliband paid tribute to her as "the first woman Prime Minister".
 However Thatcher received scant credit from feminists for breaking the ultimate glass ceiling, because she herself avoided feminism, and expressed an intensely masculine style.